Anorectal Manometry in Illinois

 Find a Provider

 Anorectal manometry is a test done to appraise the reactions and power of the muscles necessary for performing a regular bowel movement.
 The procedure is commonly executed on people experiencing constipation or fecal incontinence.
 The exam analyzes the force of the anal sphincter muscles, the senses in the rectum, and the reflexes of the bowel muscles.
-If you require an anorectal manometry test in Chicago, IL, Peoria, IL, or Normal, IL,, you can locate a gastrointestinal specialist who can carry out this service at your nearest GI Alliance of Illinois.
+If you require an anorectal manometry test in Chicago, IL, or Bloomington, IL,, you can locate a gastrointestinal specialist who can carry out this service at your nearest GI Alliance of Illinois.

 You will be asked to “clean out” your large intestine prior to your anorectal manometry in Illinois.
 This can be accomplished by consuming a laxative drink and fasting 24 hours before your test.
 You must communicate with your provider concerning the precise preparations you must take preceding your anorectal manometry.